 Actual Solar Panel Cost Per Square Foot

 The average solar panel cost per square foot ranges between $4 and $10.
-However, many installers estimate solar costs in terms of the number of watts needed to feed your home energy needs.
+However, many installers estimate solar costs regarding the watts needed to feed your home energy needs.

 This usually ranges between $2.53 and $3.15 per watt.
 The cost is estimated before tax incentives and credits.
 Besides the home size, solar panel cost per square foot also depends on the roof size and design, as well as the type of panels and your energy needs.

-Here is a cost estimation of the cost of installing a solar system, based on your home’s size.
+Here is a cost estimation of installing a solar system based on your home’s size.

 Home size in square foot | Average cost (in $) |